Type 1 Diabetes

 Obtaining term coverage requires a medical exam, and that’s usually not a good thing for those who are insulin-dependent.

 If you are eligible, rates are lower and you can get much more coverage.
-But most insurers want to see an A1C level of 7.0 or less, though a few will go as high as 8.5.
+But most insurers want to see an A1C level of 7.0 or less, although a few will go as high as 8.5.
 The best rate is about double the cost of standard insurance.
 Our experience has shown that Banner and American General are the best companies to work with if you try to go this route.

-Another consideration if you apply for term life: the insurance company might discover risk factors you didn’t know you had, and you could be declined.
+Another consideration if you apply for term life: The insurance company might discover risk factors you didn’t know you had, and you could be declined.
 Once the results of the company’s investigation are on the record, they’re available to no-exam insurers, who can use them against you.
-For that reason, we recommend that you get a no-medical-exam policy first.
-That way you’re covered no matter what, and you can always switch to a term policy later, if you qualify.
+For that reason, we recommend that you get a no medical exam policy first.
+That way, you’re covered no matter what, and you can always switch to a term policy later if you qualify.

 What if you don’t qualify for term, or know you couldn’t possibly?

 Don’t despair.
 Whole life insurance without a medical exam is still available to you.
-It comes in two basic flavors: “immediate death benefit” plans, which provide full benefits to your loved ones upon your death no matter how long you’ve owned the policy, and “graded benefit” plans, which offer partial payments if you’ve held the policy for less than two or three years and provide full payment if you’ve held it longer.
+It comes in two basic flavors: “immediate death benefit” plans, which provide full benefits to your loved ones upon your death no matter how long you’ve owned the policy, and “graded benefit” plans, which offer partial payments if you’ve held the policy for less than 2 or 3 years and provide full payment if you’ve held it longer.